 After your first visit, which is generally the longest and most comprehensive, you will have regular visits with your primary physician.
 While the schedule of visits can be individualized to your particular situation, we generally recommend seeing you once a month for the first two trimesters (until 28 weeks), then every two weeks until the last month.
 At that point, we will see you weekly until your baby is born.
 In the third trimester, you will have an opportunity to meet the other physicians prior to your anticipated labor and birth.

-What are the lab and other tests I’ll have done?
+What are the lab services and other tests I’ll have done?

 What about ultrasound tests?

 Regarding ultrasounds, a confirming ultrasound is generally done as part of your first OB visit at MWH.
-The chromosomal screening will be discussed with you and may be done at the MWH clinic or the hospital based on your risks and wishes.
-An Anatomy Screening Ultrasound will be offered you at 20 weeks at Meriter Hospital Prenatal Diagnostics Center (they have improved technology for these detailed scans.)
+You will be offered First Trimester Screening which may be done at the MWH clinic or the hospital.
+An Anatomy Screening Ultrasound will be offered you at 20 weeks at Unity Point Health Meriter Hospital Prenatal Diagnostics Center (they have improved technology for these detailed scans.)
 This ultrasound is helpful in assessing any anatomy issues your baby may need to be watched for, and can help localize the placenta for any delivery concerns.
 Other ultrasounds are usually done on an “as-needed” basis.
 Certain conditions of pregnancy may require repeated ultrasounds.
 Please ask us if you have questions about any ultrasounds.